Personalization is key: Tailor your email content to individual preferences for higher engagement and conversion rates.

 A pilot campaign allows you to test the waters and fine-tune your approach before going all in.

 Using data from your pilot campaign to refine your approach ensures that your full campaign is optimized for success.
-This includes tweaking subject lines, adjusting content, and improving audience targeting.
+This includes tweaking subject lines, finding the best time to send emails, adjusting content, and improving audience targeting.

 Pro tips when optimizing for results from your pilot campaign: